 Stock Option and SSAR Awards.
 We have issued various stock option and SSAR awards to officers and key employees under both the 2010 Plan and the 1999 Plan.
 Stock options have an exercise price equal to the fair market value of the common stock on the grant date, vest three years after the date of grant and may be exercised thereafter until their expiration, subject to forfeiture upon termination of employment as provided in the applicable plan.
-Under certain conditions of retirement, eligible participants may receive a partial vesting of stock options.
-Stock options granted prior to fiscal 2004, generally expire on the tenth anniversary from the date such options were granted.
-Beginning in fiscal 2004, newly granted stock options expire on the seventh or eighth anniversary from the date of grant and are subject to forfeiture upon termination of employment as provided in the applicable plan.
-Under certain common stock on the date of grant and are subject to forfeiture upon termination of employment as provided in the applicable plan.
-Under certain conditions of retirement, eligible participants may receive a partial vesting of SSARs.
+Under certain conditions of retirement, eligible participants may receive a partial vesting of stock options granted prior to fiscal 2004, generally expire on the tenth anniversary from the date such options were granted.
+Beginning in fiscal 2004, newly granted stock options expire on the seventh or eighth anniversary from the date such options were granted.
+SSARs generally vest three years after the date of grant, have an arcicipants may receive a partial vesting of SSARs.
+For the fiscal years ended September 30, 2013, 2012 and 2011, non-cash stock-based compensation expense for stock options and SSARs, included in G&A expenses, was \$0.9 million, \$1.5 million and \$3.4 million, respectively.